Bright blueberry buttercream frosting is both colorful and flavorful. It is perfect for topping cakes, cupcakes, cookies and more!

 Getting big blueberry flavor

-Using lemon juice to thin out the frosting rather than milk or cream helps accentuate the berry flavor as well.
+Using fresh lemon juice to thin out the frosting rather than milk or cream helps accentuate the berry flavor as well.
 That tart balance with the sugar makes the final product really sing.

-Tips for making your frosting
+Tips for making blueberry frosting

 Use a food processor or blender to make the freeze dried berries into a powder.
 If you plan on piping it, you will want to get them processed to a pretty fine consistency.